argoproj/argo-events/docs/service-accounts.md

 `argoWorkflow` trigger is defined in the Sensor object.

-The sensor examples provided by us use `argo-events-sa` service account to execute the triggers, but it is has more permissions than needed, and you may want to limit those privileges based on your use-case.
+The sensor examples provided by us use `argo-events-sa` service account to execute the triggers, but it has more permissions than needed, and you may want to limit those privileges based on your use-case.
 It's always a good practice to create a service account with minimum privileges to execute it.

 ### Argo Workflow Trigger